HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 Korba, Chhattisgarh

-NALCO’s February 2026 thermal CPP MOU with NLCIL warrants particular attention.
-A new coal-based CPP commissioned after 2028 will have an operating life of 25–30 years — extending well past the point where Scope 2 inclusion for aluminium is likely.
-Every tonne of aluminium produced from that plant’s power will carry embedded Scope 2 emissions of approximately 12–15 tCO₂/t: at projected 2030 carbon prices of €126/tCO₂e, that represents a potential CBAM liability of €1,512–1,890/t per tonne of aluminium exported to the EU.
-The stranded asset risk is not hypothetical — it is the direct consequence of commissioning long-lived carbon-intensive infrastructure in the current regulatory environment.
+NALCO's February 2026 thermal CPP MOU deeply warrants particular attention.
+A brand new coal-based CPP commissioned after 2028 will possess an operating life of 25 to 30 years, extending well past the dangerous point where Scope 2 inclusion for aluminium becomes highly likely.
+Every single tonne of aluminium produced from that dirty plant's power will carry massive embedded Scope 2 emissions of approximately 12 to 15 tCO₂/t.
+At projected 2030 carbon prices of €126/tCO₂e, that represents a terrifying potential CBAM liability of €1,512 to €1,890/t per tonne of aluminium heavily exported to the EU.
+The stranded asset risk is absolutely not hypothetical; it is the brutally direct consequence of commissioning long-lived, highly carbon-intensive infrastructure in the current, shifting regulatory environment.

-The Odisha Open Access Opportunity
+The Brilliant Odisha Open Access Opportunity

 Frequently Asked Questions